DarkHoust/DarkHoust/README.md

 ### Hi there 👋 I'm DarkHost
-- Studying at university as Software Engineer
+- Studying at university as a Software Engineer